Bulls–Pistons rivalry: Another dormant period

 The Pistons made it back to the Conference Finals in 2008.
 Chauncey Billups was traded early in the 2009 season, and they steadily declined.
 The Cleveland Cavaliers swept them in 2009.
 The Pistons signed free-agents Ben Gordon and Charlie Villanueva, and welcomed back Ben Wallace that offseason.
 However, injuries demoted them from an Eastern Conference power, winning only 27 games in the 2010 season, thus a rebuilding period for the team began.
 The team did manage to make it to the playoffs once again in 2016, once again losing to the Cleveland Cavaliers in a four-game sweep.

 After missing the playoffs in a dismal 2008, the Bulls earned the first pick in the 2008 NBA draft.
 They selected Chicago native Derrick Rose.
 The Bulls steadily rose to one of the NBA's elite teams; after a pair of 41-win seasons in Rose's first two seasons, the Bulls signed free-agent forward Carlos Boozer, and with the development of Joakim Noah to one of the best centers in the league, the Bulls rose the ranks in the Eastern Conference.
 However, subsequent injuries to Rose demoted them from being an elite team, and the team would struggle with inconsistency for several years.
 After trading Rose in 2016 and star forward Jimmy Butler in 2017, another rebuilding period began for the Bulls.
 Later on, Jordan would reflect on the Bulls–Pistons rivalry and he still does not like the Bad Boys Pistons team.

 On January 19, 2023, the Bulls and Pistons played the NBA Paris Game at Accor Arena in Paris, France during the regular season.
 The Bulls, led by Zach LaVine, won the game 126–108.

-The 2023-24 NBA season was the first since 2019 where the Bulls did not sweep the season series against the Pistons.
-Despite the Pistons notoriously going a terrible 14-68 on the season, they managed to tie their season series with the Bulls, both team winning and dropping one apiece at home.
-In 2024-25, the Pistons notably beat the Bulls by 40 points at United Center on February 11th, 2025, with a 42-point lead at halftime and a lead that expanded to as much as 49, with a final score of 132-92.
-The Bulls also went 0-20 from 3-point range to begin the game, shooting just 10-47 overall.
-The two teams met again on the 13th, where Detroit convincingly won once again, by a score of 128-110.
+The 2023–24 NBA season was the first since 2019 where the Bulls did not sweep the season series against the Pistons.
+Despite the Pistons notoriously going a terrible 14–68 on the season, they managed to tie their season series with the Bulls, both team winning and dropping one apiece at home.
+In 2024–25, the Pistons notably beat the Bulls by 40 points at United Center on February 11, 2025, setting their franchise record of a 42-point lead at halftime and a lead that expanded to as much as 49, with a final score of 132–92.
+The Bulls also went 0–20 from 3-point range, another franchise record, to begin the game, shooting just 10–47 overall.
+The two teams met again on the 13th, where Detroit convincingly won once again, by a score of 128–110.